Rifle: Historical overview

+During the 1700s (18th century), colonial settlers, particularly those immigrating from Germany and Switzerland, adapted and improved upon their European rifles.
+The improved long rifles were used for precise shooting, aiming, and firing at individual targets, instead of the musket's use for imprecise fire.
+During the American Revolution, the colonist troops favoured these more accurate rifles while their use was resisted by the British and Hessian troops.

 By the time of the American Revolutionary War, these rifles were commonly used by frontiersmen, and Congress authorized the establishment of ten companies of riflemen.
 One of the most critical units was Morgan's Riflemen, led by Daniel Morgan.
 This sharpshooting unit eventually proved itself integral to the Battle of Saratoga, and in the southern states where General Morgan commanded as well.
 Taking advantage of the rifle's improved accuracy, Morgan's sharpshooters picked off cannoneers and officers, reducing the impact of enemy artillery.
 This kind of advantage was considered pivotal in many battles, such as the battles of Cowpens, Saratoga, and King's Mountain.

 Later during the Napoleonic Wars, the British 95th Regiment (Green Jackets) and 60th Regiment, (Royal American), as well as sharpshooters and riflemen during the War of 1812, used the rifle to great effect during skirmishing.
 Because of a slower loading time than a musket, they were not adopted by the whole army.
 Since rifles were used by sharpshooters who did not routinely fire over other men's shoulders, long length was not required to avoid the forward line.
 A shorter length made a handier weapon in which tight-fitting balls did not have to be rammed so far down the barrel.

-The invention of the minie balls in the 1840s solved the slow loading problem, and in the 1850s and 1860s rifles quickly replaced muskets on the battlefield.
+The invention of the Minié ball in the 1840s solved the slow loading problem, and in the 1850s and 1860s rifles quickly replaced muskets on the battlefield.
 Many rifles, often referred to as rifled muskets, were very similar to the muskets they replaced, but the military also experimented with other designs.
 Breech-loading weapons proved to have a much faster rate of fire than muzzleloaders, causing military forces to abandon muzzle loaders in favor of breech-loading designs in the late 1860s.
 In the later part of the 19th century, rifles were generally single-shot, breech-loading guns, designed for aimed, discretionary fire by individual soldiers.
 Then, as now, rifles had a stock, either fixed or folding, to be braced against the shoulder when firing.

 The adoption of cartridges and breech-loading in the 19th century was concurrent with the general adoption of rifles.
 In the early part of the 20th century, soldiers were trained to shoot accurately over long ranges with high-powered cartridges.
 World War I Lee–Enfield rifles (among others) were equipped with long-range 'volley sights' for massed firing at ranges of up to 1.6 km.
 Individual shots were unlikely to hit, but a platoon firing repeatedly could produce a 'beaten ground' effect similar to light artillery or machine guns.